Repair Nodes¶

 participant.domains.connect_local(sequencer)

-Note that this will replay all transactions from the domain.
-However, command deduplication will only be fully functional once the participant catches up with the domain.
+Note that this will replay all transactions from the sync domain.
+However, command deduplication will only be fully functional once the participant catches up with the sync domain.
 Therefore, you need to ensure that applications relying on command deduplication do not submit commands during recovery.

 You may have existing contracts, parties, and DARs in other Daml Participant Nodes (such as the Daml sandbox) that you want to import into your Canton-based participant node.
 To address this need, you can extract contracts and associated parties via the ledger api, modify contracts, parties, and daml archived as needed, and upload the data to Canton using the Canton Console.